 Let’s begin with a crucial point: Evil is inherently weak.

 Here’s why that’s true:

 Evil does not produce.
-It must take advantage of healthy and effective life (AKA good men and women) if it’s to succeed.
-Evil, by its nature, is wasteful and destructive: It breaks and kills and disrupts, but it does not produce and invent.
-Evil requires the production of the good in order to do its deeds.
+It must take advantage of healthy and effective life (aka productive men and women) if it’s to succeed.
+Evil, by its nature, is wasteful and destructive: It requires the production of the good in order to do its deeds.

 - How much territory could Caesar have conquered on his own?